-EROSION AND SEDIMENT CONTROL
+• EROSION AND SEDIMENT CONTROL

 Erosion control measures shall be implemented in a manner that will protect properties and public facilities from the adverse effects of erosion and sedimentation as a result of construction and earthwork activities.
 In order to prevent a net increase of sediment load, Best Management Practices will be implemented during the construction life of this project.
 A silt fence will be installed per the approved grading and erosion control plan in order to protect undisturbed areas.
 All roads will be inspected to ensure that sediment from on-site construction activity is not being discharged with the stormwater.
 Roadways shall be swept as needed for controlling tracking of mud onto public roadways.
 Vehicle tracking control pads will aid in minimizing soil tracking onto roadways.
 All disturbed areas, not sodded, will be reseeded with a native seed mix and watered until a mature stand is established.
-All areas disturbed will be protected with silt fence, diversion swales and temporary sediment traps (as needed basis only) until such time as the site has been revegetated.
+All areas disturbed will be protected with silt fence, sediment control logs, erosion control blanket, inlet protection and temporary sediment basins until such time as the site has been re-vegetated.
 Vegetation and vegetated buffers shall be preserved as much as possible.
 Wherever feasible, vegetated buffers shall be maintained free from vehicle/equipment parking, storage, stockpiles, or other impacts.